A common question in organizations involves determining who should be the product owner of an initiative. Here are some general recommendations:

 - If the result of the effort is for use internally in an organization, the ideal Product Owner is the person who is responsible for the business process that the system is supporting.
 For example, if you have a system that is going to be used for Claims Processing, then the ideal Product Owner would be the head of the claims processing department.

 But now reality comes into play.
 The person who owns the business process will often not have the skills or the time to effectively act as a product owner when you think about what a Product Owner is expected to do.
-As a result of this, a few models have risen up in the wild for figuring out where the Product Owner sits.
+As a result of this, a few models have risen up in the wild to figure out where the Product Owner sits.
 Todd Little put together a nice graphic to describe these different models:

 Product Manager or Business Leader is the Product Owner

-Fill the Product Owner role with someone in the business organization that has the skills to facilitate decision making, and has analysis skills
+Fill the Product Owner role with someone in the business organization that has the skills to facilitate decision-making, and has analysis skills

 Business Analysts on the IT side and no specific Product Owners

-Find the person on the IT side who has the ability to facilitate decision making (they should have analysis skills if they are in fact a good BA)
+Find the person on the IT side who has the ability to facilitate decision-making (they should have analysis skills if they are in fact a good BA)

-If you know what model you are in and have multiple people sitting in that position, or you can’t quite tell what model is best for your situation, another way of deciding who should be Product Owner is to consider the characteristics a product owner should have:
+If you know what model you are in and have multiple people sitting in that position, or you can’t quite tell what model is best for your situation, another way of deciding who should be a Product Owner is to consider the characteristics a product owner should have: